tejas249/Data-Structure-And-Algorithms/README.md

 # Data-Structure-And-Algorithms
 <br>
-This respository contains all my Dta Structurs And Algorithms Code
+This respository contains all my Data Structurs And Algorithms Code